That-Dev-Girl-Sites/talks.jhalabi.com/accessibility/slides.md

 ## Phone numbers are a huge pain

----
+--

 ## First and foremost, use a `tel:` link

 `<a href="tel:7035551212">(703) 555-1212</a>`

----
+--

 ## (703) 555-1212

 Note:
-Read as "seven hundred three (pause) five hundred fifty-five minus one thousand two hundred twelve"
+Read as "seven hundred three (pause) five hundred fifty-five minus one thousand two hundred twelve" in JAWS

----
+Read as digits in VoiceOver

+--

 ## 703.555.1212

 Note:
-Read as "seven hundred three (pause) five hundred fifty-five (pause) one thousand two hundred twelve"
+Read as "seven hundred three (pause) five hundred fifty-five (pause) one thousand two hundred twelve" in JAWS

----
+Read as "seven zero three dot five five five dot one two one two" in VoiceOver

+--

 ## A workaround